Legacy Union: Bank of America Tower

 On September 20, 2022, the Atlantic Coast Conference announced it will be moving its headquarters from Greensboro to Charlotte.
 The conference currently occupies a 18,500 square foot building that it owns in Greensboro.
 They will move into a similar amount of space in the Bank of America Tower.
 The conference has stated that during the current academic year they will be occupying the space and all 50 employees will be relocating to Charlotte.
+In August 2023 the Atlantic Coast Conference held a grand opening ceremony for its new location in the building.
+The ceremony was attended by the ACC Commissioner, mascots from its 15 schools, Charlotte mayor Vi Lyles, local sports and business executives, and Lincoln Harris CEO Johnny Harris.